FUNDRAISING: The Alumni Connection

 Remember, you need to make this as easy on the alum as possible.
 If you make them fish out an envelope and find a stamp they are more likely to put the request aside and forget about it.

-Swim teams might not have an updated alumni address list.
-This is an easy problem to solve.
+Use or create an updated alumni address list.
 Make it a team project each semester to get in touch with each alumnus and get their updated contact info.
-That way no one ever falls out of touch and there is forced interaction between the swimmers and every graduated alumni.
+That way no one ever falls out of touch and there is quality interaction between the swimmers and every graduated alumni.

 It makes good marketing sense to create a giving level that you hope each alum would attain.
 For example, create the XXX giving level starting at $100.
 The XXX needs to be a clever name from your swim team.
 Possibly each alum that reaches that level for the academic year is to be congratulated and posted on the swim team website and in social media newsletters.
 Those donating $1,000+ can receive a one on one video analysis with the coach using the Swim Stroke Doctor underwater video system.